thinkjs/www.thinkjs.org/view/en/doc/2.1/question.md

 })
 ```

-Other handle type: don't use `return` before function like `success`, then there has no this type error in `catch`.
+Another handling method: don't use `return` before methond such as `success`, then there has no this error in `catch`.

-### parallel processing
+### Parallel Processing

 While using `sync/await`, your code is excuted serially.
 But mostly you want to excute parallely to have higher execution efficiency.
-You can use `Promise.all` to implement it.
+For this, you can use `Promise.all` to implement it.

 ```js
 export default class extends think.controller.base {